MicrosoftDocs/cpp-docs/docs/standard-library/collate-class.md

 ### Parameters

-`CharType`
+*CharType*
  The type used within a program to encode characters.

 ## Remarks

 As with any locale facet, the static object ID has an initial stored value of zero.
-The first attempt to access its stored value stores a unique positive value in **id.** In some languages, characters are grouped and treated as a single character, and in others, individual characters are treated as if they were two characters.
+The first attempt to access its stored value stores a unique positive value in `id`.
+In some languages, characters are grouped and treated as a single character, and in others, individual characters are treated as if they were two characters.
 The collating services provided by the collate class provide the way to sort these cases.

 ### Constructors